TCLee/sql-rag/README.md

 # under the hood of LangGraph and LangChain.
 LANGSMITH_API_KEY="your-langsmith-secret-key"
 LANGCHAIN_TRACING_V2="true"
-LANGCHAIN_PROJECT="Multi-Agent Collaboration"
+LANGCHAIN_PROJECT="SQL RAG"
 ```

-Fill it in with your own API keys.

 #### Google Gemini
-The LLM that we will use in the notebook is Google's **Gemini 1.5 Flash**.
+The LLM that we will use in the notebook is Google's [Gemini 1.5 Flash](https://ai.google.dev/gemini-api/docs).
 It is fast and it offers a generous free tier for us to play around with.

 To use the Gemini API, you'll need an API key.
 If you do not already have one, create a key in Google AI Studio.